jaypeeds/scala-inspired-swift/Pouring.md

 * Fill(1)
 * Fill(2)

-For each of these iniital we will add another move, and build arrays of Move we will define as Paths
+For each of these iniital moves, we will add another move, and build arrays of Move we will define as Paths

 The number of Paths grows as more steps are added since several choices are available for each new step.